dilhan2013/cordova-azure-push-notification/README.md

 ## Debug Azure notification hubs

 Notification hubs can be viewed using Visual Studio or using Service Bus Explorer.
 [This link](https://msdn.microsoft.com/en-us/library/azure/dn530751.aspx) has more information.

+## Some Tips
+You have to handle the notification in following senarios,
+- Notification received while app is in background
+- Notification received while app is running in forground (when the user currently working in the app)
+- Notification received while app is not running (not even in background)